-When I was in second grade one day on the way home from school, Deana Case was sitting with me on the bus.
+When I was in second grade one day on the way home from school, Deana Case (not her real name) was sitting with me on the bus.
 This was in a time when the seats were a simple molded plastic with no padding.
 When the driver rounded a corner too fast, we would all slide in the opposite direction if we weren’t holding on in anticipation of the sway.
 It was exciting and fun and lent adventure to my imagination.
 The bus was always loud with chatter and laughter and the noise from the engine, wheels and breaks that would squeak and squeal as the bus came to a stop at the end of someone’s drive way.

 Now that I think of that bus, big yellow orange container of so many different children.
 It was like a rolling box of crayons itself full of so many different personalities and potentials.
 On that one particular day, Deana pulled a drawing out of her bag.
 We had a rare free time period that day and could draw and color anything we wanted.
 I had mine too.
 I loved what I had drawn and then I saw hers.

 Wow.
 The sight of her drawing froze me with awe.